JimSeker/saveData/README.md

 <b>fileSystemMediaStoreDemo</b> show you how to access the DCIM and pictures directory (easily changes to video).
 This allows you to access the media on the SDcard, but any other file types.

-<b>sqliteDBDemo</b> an SupportSQLiteDatabase is created and used.
+<b>sqliteDBDemo</b> (java) an SupportSQLiteDatabase is created and used.
 The data is displayed via a recyclerview.
 While the code has
  insert, update, delete, and query.
 Only the query and insert methods are called by this example.

+<b>sqliteDBDemo_kt</b> (kotlin) an SupportSQLiteDatabase is created and used.
+The data is displayed via a recyclerview.
+While the code has
+ insert, update, delete, and query.
+Only the query and insert methods are called by this example.

-<b>sqliteDBViewModelDemo</b> uses a SupportSQLiteDatabase, enters data and displays it via a recyclerview.
+<b>sqliteDBViewModelDemo</b> (java) uses a SupportSQLiteDatabase, enters data and displays it via a recyclerview.
+It uses a ViewModel to update the display when data is added.
+It also could delete and update data in the database, but the example does not actually use them.

+<b>sqliteDBViewModelDemo_kt</b> (kotlin) uses a SupportSQLiteDatabase, enters data and displays it via a recyclerview.
 It uses a ViewModel to update the display when data is added.
 It also could delete and update data in the database, but the example does not actually use them.

 <b>sqliteDemo</b> creates a supportSQLitedatabase and content provider